To complete this tutorial, you must work with a scenario that contains at least the following:

 Once the experiment is completed, the Result sub-item will be created below the Network Optimization tile.
 You will be instantly taken to it.

-The result of the experiment will be available in the Result Options table next to the experiment settings.
-This table lists all the possible options.
+The result of the experiment will be available in the Iterations panel next to the experiment settings.
+This panel lists all the possible options in form of iterations cards.

 The top option is the best one found during the optimization in terms of transportation costs (specified in the Paths table).